Chime is a financial technology company, not a bank. Banking services and debit card provided by The Bancorp Bank, N.A. or Stride Bank, N.A.

 • Get pre-approved for a loan: You can explore your loan options online and may be able to apply for pre-approval without hurting your credit score.
 Pre-approval can help you understand how much interest you’ll likely pay over the life of the loan.
 Check out our guide on pre-approval vs. pre-qualified to learn more.

 • Pay cash: Don’t want to worry about financing?
-If you’re in no rush for a new daily driver, save enough money to pay cash for a used car.
+If you’re not in a rush, save enough money to pay cash for a used car.

-Instead, check out sites like Kelley Blue Book (KBB) and Edmunds, which often rank the best used cars under $20,000, $10,000, or even $5,000.
+Sites like Kelley Blue Book (KBB) and Edmunds often rank the best used cars under $20,000, $10,000, or even $5,000.
 These websites can give you an idea of the best cars within your price range.

 You can also use data from J.D.
 Power Vehicle Dependability studies, which measure cars’ reliability over their first three years.
 KBB’s 5-Year Cost to Own ratings can also give you an idea of models that typically require less car maintenance.